Helsinki Airport: Passenger operations

-Helsinki Airport is connected to over 140 destinations worldwide and over 50 countries by passenger services.
-Helsinki Airport has around 50 airlines operating regularly.
-In addition, there are numerous charter airlines operating at the airport.
-The airport is the main hub for Finnair, that operates over 1100 flights weekly to Europe, Asia, and North America.
-The airport is also used as an operating base for Norwegian Air Shuttle, and the low-cost airline operates over 230 flight weekly to elsewhere in Europe as well as the United Arab Emirates and Morocco.
+As of 2026, Helsinki Airport is connected to around 140 destinations worldwide.
+The airport is the main hub for Finnair, that operates flights to Europe, Asia, and North America.
+The airport is also used as an operating base for Norwegian Air Shuttle.

+Passenger numbers increased rapidly in the late 2010s, and in 2018 the airport handled over 20 million passengers for the first time.
+In 2025, the airport served around 17 million passengers.

 Main airlines

 The following airlines maintain hub or base operations at Helsinki Airport: